SIGN UP FOR MY EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 >> More about the Haight-Ashbury district

-Classic pub food and great beers, plus arcade games and sport on TVs, make 1920Bar an appealing destination for a bite to eat, a cold pint, and wonderful location to watch the big game.
+Classic pub food and great beers, plus arcade games and sports on TVs, make 1920Bar an appealing destination for a bite to eat, a cold pint, and a wonderful location to watch the big game.

-A choice of draft, canned, and bottled ales, with many of them imported from Japan, make this unlike any bar you will find elsewhere in "The City by The Bay."
-Make sure to check out the Koshihikari echigo beer if you can!
+A choice of draft, canned, and bottled ales, with many of them imported from Japan, makes this unlike any bar you will find elsewhere in "The City by the Bay."
+Make sure to check out the Koshihikari Echigo beer if you can!

 Comments?
 Questions?
 Suggestions?